as-a-service/html-to-svg/README.md

 # Saves the given URL to an SVG file

-A simple web service that saves the given URL to an SVG immage.
+A simple web service that saves the given URL to an SVG image.

 Run with `docker run -p 8080:8080 gcr.io/as-a-service-dev/html-to-svg`